Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Neural Concept Verifier (NCV)

 \subsection{Training and Inference}

-The training step of \method incorporates updating only the parameters of the three agents $M$, $\widehat{M}$, and $A$ as $g$ represents a pretrained model that is subsequently frozen upon NCV's multi-agent training step.
-Thus, the three agents are jointly trained by optimizing a three-agent game, which encourages Arthur to rely on concepts selected by Merlin, while being robust to potentially misleading concepts selected by Morgana.
+The training step of \method updates only the parameters of $M$, $\widehat{M}$, and $A$, since $g$ is a pretrained model that is kept frozen.
+The three modules are jointly trained by optimizing a three-module game, which encourages Arthur to rely on concepts selected by Merlin, while being robust to potentially misleading concepts selected by Morgana.
 Given a concept encoding \(\mathbf{c} \in \mathbb{R}^C\), label \(y \in \mathcal{Y}\) and cross-entropy function $CE(\cdot, \cdot)$, we define:

 \begin{itemize} \item \textbf{Merlin’s loss:} \quad \(L_M = CE(A(\mathcal{S}), y)\), where \(\mathcal{S}\) is the sparse concept subset selected by Merlin.
 This loss encourages Arthur to classify correctly based on Merlin’s input.